sahiliamsso/docs/source/authn-guide/passport.md

 		`service passport start`

 !!!
 Warning
-	All the strategies name and Field name should follow the case.
-As these are case sensitive. ie. Google Strategy should have "google" as the strategy name and clientID should be small "c".
+	Strategies names and field names are case sensitive.

 ## How to create a new app to use for Passport server?

 Every provider has different protocols and ways to create the app.
 We will look at one of the most common providers "facebook" and create a new app.

 1. Login to https://developers.facebook.com
 2. Click on Add a new App from My Apps dropdown